SeoJHeasdw/final-MSA/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

+- order
-- reserve
+- install
-- 바운디드컨텍스트 최소4개이상하기
+- payment
-- BoundedContext445
+- AIRobot
-- BoundedContext861
+- workerSystem

 ## Run API Gateway (Spring Gateway)